microsoft/react-native-dualscreen/twopane-navigation/packages/twopane-navigation/ReadME.md

 #### Screen Merging

-when you want to keep screens through screen transition from single screen to dual screen mode you need to mark the screens you want as mergeable.
+when you want to keep screens through screen transition from ONE screen to TWO screen mode you need to mark the screens you want as mergeable.

 to do this is very simple, simply mark isMerge = true when you add your screen to the stack.(defaulted to false)

 ![ScreenMerge Code Example](docs/ScreenMergeCodeExample.PNG)

-now when we start with a dual screen application and move it to single screen we can easily transition and keep our previous screen
+now when we start with a TWO screen application and move it to ONE screen we can easily transition and keep our previous screen

 ![ScreenMerge Example](docs/addingScreenViewExample.png)
 ![ScreenMerge Example](docs/ScreenMergeExample.png)